-By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Penfield domestic violence charge.
-Domestic Violence Defense Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Penfield, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Penfield domestic violence charge.
+Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Penfield, Ohio.

-Practicing law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Penfield, Ohio.
-Call and speak with Robert about your case.
-Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Defense Attorneys will provide a free domestic violence consultation.
+Domestic Violence Defense Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+He has a proven track record of successfully defending Penfield domestic violence cases.
+Call Robert about your case.
+Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Penfield, or anywhere in Ohio, has severe and often lifelong penalties.
 Domestic violence can be either a felony or misdemeanor.
 Conviction of domestic violence cannot be expunged from your permanent record.
 Any later domestic violence charges have increased penalties.
 Domestic violence penalties range from misdemeanor to felony.
 Certain convictions have mandatory prison time.
 For example, conviction of a: